Convergence Analysis of A Proximal Linearized ADMM Algorithm for Nonconvex Nonsmooth Optimization: Abstract

 \section{Abstract}

-{ We introduce a variable metric proximal linearized ADMM (VMP-LADMM) algorithm with an over relaxation parameter $\beta\in(0,2)$ in the multiplier update, and develop its theoretical analysis.
-The algorithm solves a broad class of linearly constrained nonconvex and nonsmooth minimization problems.
-Under mild assumption, we show that the sequence generated by VMP-LADMM is bounded.
-Based on the powerful {\L ojasiewicz} and Kurdyka-{\L ojasiewicz} properties we establish that the sequence is globally converges to a critical point and we derive convergence rates. }
+{ In this paper, we consider a proximal linearized alternating direction method of multipliers (PL-ADMM) for solving linearly constrained nonconvex and possibly nonsmooth optimization problems.
+The algorithm is generalized by using variable metric proximal terms in the primal updates and an over-relaxation stepsize in the multiplier update.
+We prove that the sequence generated by this method is bounded and its limit points are critical points.
+Under the powerful Kurdyka-{\L ojasiewicz} properties we prove that the sequence has a finite length thus converges, and we drive its convergence rates. }